cboujoukos/CostFree/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+CostFree is a crowd-sourced review platform for free and inexpensive activities.

+#Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

+#Prerequisites

+Use the command below to make sure you have all the required gems installed.

+* bundle install

-* Ruby version
+* Ruby version 2.3.3

 * System dependencies